michelesr/thesis/notes/index.md

 # Index

 1) Introduction
-  - context: beFair, free software and etichal economy
+  - context: beFair, free software and social business
   - overview of gasistafelice and sbcatalog
   - how to improve beFair products
   - how is organized the document